Mondido/net-sdk/README.md

 .NET SDK for Mondido Payments
 =======

+Version 2.3

+Parsing of returned object in error case

 Version 2.2

 Updated error handling, that adds a property 'ApiError' which contain any error messages or HTTP codes.